Download your Free Guide

 If you are a vegan who loves organic chocolate, you will need to find a bar suitable for your dietary beliefs.
 The first step is to check what ingredients are present in the bar itself.
 Typically, you will find that those with fewer additives are usually the best option.

-Most vegan chocolate bars will consist of chocolate liquor, sugar, cocoa butter (which is vegan btw), and vanilla.
+Most vegan chocolate brands make their bars out of chocolate liquor, sugar, cocoa butter (which is vegan btw), and vanilla.

 Dark chocolate is often a good option for those who follow a vegan lifestyle.
 You should look for bars that have a cacao percentage of 50 percent or more.